 How does a physician confirm the presence of a breast growth?

 A physician confirms the presence of a growth by taking a medical history (and asking numerous questions), performing a clinical examination that includes palpating (feeling) the breast, and interpreting the results of a diagnostic mammogram and sometimes other imaging studies such as ultrasound or MRI.

-Ultrasound sends sound waves into the breast that "bounce" back to receiver that can record an image on a computer screen to visualize interior structures.
+Ultrasound sends sound waves into the breast that "bounce" back to a receiver that can record an image on a computer screen to visualize interior structures.
 This technique can help distinguish between a cyst and a solid growth.
-The physician may also order the laboratory analysis of any nipple discharge (other than milk) for the presence of cancerous cells.
+The physician may also order the laboratory analysis of any nipple discharge (other than milk) for the presence of atypical or cancerous cells.
 After confirming the presence of a suspicious growth, the physician orders a biopsy.

 Find support and advances in treatment.